entrecode/ec.components/README.md

 npm run publish
 ```

-To publish a new package, make sure you run ```npm publish --access=public``` before running lerna.
+To publish a new package for the first time, make sure you run ```npm publish --access=public``` before running lerna.
+See add-new-package for more info on creating a new package.
-Make sure you update the symlinks.sh and delete-modules.sh scripts to make it work for the demo server.

 ## Default README